Viva Rapid Transit

-Viva is the bus rapid transit operations of York Region Transit in York Region, Ontario, Canada.
-Viva service forms the spine for YRT's local bus service, providing seamless transit service across York Region with connections to northern Toronto.
+Viva is the bus rapid transit service of York Region Transit in York Region, Ontario, Canada.
+Viva service forms the spine of YRT's local bus service, providing seamless transit service across York Region with connections to northern Toronto.
+Viva bus routes operate on a mix of dedicated bus lanes and in mixed traffic.

 Viva was designed and built using a public–private partnership (P3) model.
 York Region partnered with York Consortium, which comprises seven private sector firms with international experience in transit design, architecture, construction and operations.
 Under the terms of the partnership agreement, public sector responsibilities include establishing fare policies and service levels, ownership of all assets, and control of revenues and funding.
 Private sector responsibilities include providing professional staffing and procurement support, assuming risk on all approved budgets and schedules, and assisting York Region in its funding and financing requirements.

 Viva opened in stages commencing September 6, 2005.
 The second stage opened on October 16, 2005, the third on November 20, 2005, the fourth on January 2, 2006, and the fifth on January 27, 2008.

-Six routes are in operation: Viva Blue, Viva Purple, Viva Orange, Viva Pink, Viva Green, and Viva Yellow, which opened in November 2015.
+Viva consists of a total of four routes, primarily along Yonge Street and Highway 7 in York Region.
+As of November 2024, Viva Blue, Viva Purple, Viva Orange, and Viva Yellow are in operation, while Viva Pink and Viva Green are former routes which are no longer in operation.

 Overview

 Viva is the first phase of York Region's rapid transit plan to reduce traffic congestion.

 The service uses high-end Belgian-built Van Hool and Canadian-built NovaBus buses referred to as "rapid transit vehicles" (RTVs).
 To maximize speed, buses make use of existing or specially lengthened right-turn lanes bypass lineups at intersections, and of bus-only lanes and roads to avoid traffic.
 When behind schedule, they are given priority at traffic signals.

 Viva operates 18 hours a day, 7 days a week, from 5:30 am to midnight on weekdays, 6:30 am to midnight on Saturdays and 8:00 am to midnight on Sundays.
 During peak hours (6:30 am to 9:00 am and 4:00 pm to 6:30 pm), buses arrive every three to ten minutes depending on the route.
-Outside of peak hours, buses arrive 10–45 minutes apart.
+Outside of peak hours, buses arrive 10 to 45 minutes apart.

 Stops along the routes are branded as "Vivastations" and incorporate a curbside ticket vending machine and a Presto card reader (fares are on a proof-of-payment basis to speed up boarding times).
 A real-time display notifies passengers when the next vehicle is expected to depart.
 Viva stations within York Region are blue, except where they are part of a theme in historic areas.
 In Toronto, the stations are red.